Battle of Manzikert (1915)

-The Battle of Manzikert or Battle of Malazgirt (Битва при Манцикерте Bytva pri Mantsikerte ;Turkish: Malazgirt Muharebesi) was a battle of the Caucasus Campaign of World War I, which took place over the period July 10–26, 1915.
+The Battle of Manzikert or Battle of Malazgirt (Битва при Манцикерте Bytva pri Mantsikerte ;Turkish: Malazgirt Muharebesi) took place during the Caucasus Campaign of World War I, over the period July 10–26, 1915.
 Even though losses were heavy on both sides, the Russians retreated north and the Turks retook Malazgirt then they further advanced towards Karakilise where they were defeated on 5–8 August at the Battle of Kara Killisse.

 Background

 At the beginning of May the Russians captured Tutak and on 17 May the town of Malazgirt was captured.

 Operations

 On July 10, 1915, Russian General Oganovski launched an offensive to capture the hills just west of Malazgirt.
 He believed that the Turkish forces in the area were weak.
 However, the Turkish forces contained several divisions numbering upwards of 40,000 men.
 On July 16, the Ottoman Army counter-attacked under Abdul Kerim Pasha.
 They outnumbered the Russians by a factor of 3-1.
 Oganovski was forced to retreat back to Malazgirt, and in the process the Turks captured his baggage train.
 On July 20, the Turks retook Malazgirt and on 27 July also took Muş from the Russians.
 Due to the poor quality of the Russian communications, Yudenich, who was the Russian commander of the Caucasus front, did not learn that the Russian army was in retreat until July 22.